 Traditional but relevant to modern times.
 We greet each other as we enter the sanctuary and visit before the prelude starts.
-We like to have a Children's Message at the beginning of the service before the children go to "Steps in Faith" (our Sunday School that is held during the regular worship time).
+We incorporate a Children's Message during the service.
 We usually have scriptures from both the Old and New Testaments with sermons lasting approximately 15 - 20 minutes.
-Before Covid, we liked to do "Passing of the Peace", offertory and Doxology but those have been put on hold for now.
-We do still like the "old" hymns but are open to some contemporary music too.
+We like to do "Passing of the Peace", Offertory and Doxology.
+We do still like the "old" hymns but are open to contemporary music too.
 The congregation is asked to offer "Joys and Concerns" and that is followed by a prayer for those concerns and the Lord's Prayer.
-In the summer, we also like to have a fellowship hour for more socialization.
+We also like to have a Fellowship Hour following worship for more socialization.